 A Primer on COVID-19 Vaccines

 COVID-19 has followed us into 2021.
 The news of multiple successful vaccines has renewed hope and allowed us to look ahead and imagine of some semblance of a new normal in 2021 and beyond.
-As of this writing, both the Pfizer/BioNTech and the Moderna vaccines have been approved by the United States Food and Drug Administration (FDA) for emergency use authorization (EUA) to begin Phase 1 of inoculating our population against SARS-CoV-2, the virus which causes COVID-19 disease.
+As of this writing, the Pfizer/BioNTech, Moderna, and Johnson & Johnson vaccines have been approved by the United States Food and Drug Administration (FDA) for emergency use authorization (EUA) to begin Phase 1 of inoculating our population against SARS-CoV-2, the virus which causes COVID-19 disease.

 As updates are available, and as new vaccines come online and also seek approval for emergency use authorization by the FDA, updates will be made to this document.
 Specifically, with regard to the process for everyone in Phases 2 and beyond to receive the vaccine, clearer recommendations will be made and this document will be updated to reflect those changes.

 What does our immune system have to do with vaccines?